lm2546/Game-Review-Classification/Proposal.md

 ## Description

 ### Variables
 There are 8 variables in the origin data.
 However, there are 4 variables will be used.
 All the variables and description of each variable are in the below table.
+The data link is in the below.<br>
+Data Link: Stream Reviews: https://www.kaggle.com/luthfim/steam-reviews-dataset<br>
 | Variable Name | Description |
 |------------|---------------
 | helpful | How many other player think the review is helpful  |